arangodb/docs/arangograph/notebooks.md

 - `%createCollection collectionName` - creates a collection.
 - `%selectCollection collectionName` - selects a collection as the current collection.
 - `%useCollection collectionName` - uses the collection as the current collection;
-  shares the same function with `%selectCollection`.
+  alias for `%selectCollection`.
 - `%getCollection collectionName` - gets a collection for variable assignment, e.g. `student` = `% getCollection Student`.
-- `%createEdge` - creates an edge collection.
+- `&createEdgeCollection` - creates an edge collection.
+- `&createVertexCollection` - creates a vertex collection.
+- `%createEdgeDefinition` - creates an edge definition.
 - `%deleteCollection collectionName` - deletes the collection.
 - `%truncateCollection collectionName` - truncates the collection.
 - `%sampleCollection collectionName` - returns a random document from the collection.